yushunlian/FSI/README.md

 **Note**
-- There are some modifications on the OpenFOAM-dev vertion for those clases.
-Future development need to acomodate those chages and fix if there is any backward compatability issue.
-The class and inheritance structure in **MDOFBodyMotionSolver** classes have changed and future development need to be adapted accodigly.
+- There are some modifications on the OpenFOAM-dev version for some of the clases.
+Future development need to acomodate these chages and fix if there is any backward compatability issue.
+The change includes class and inheritance structure for clases in **MDOFBodyMotionSolver** directory.